Skip to main content

 Recovered revenue per week

 If a missed-call text-back system recovers even half of the missed calls (the other half went to a competitor immediately), that's 12.5 recovered calls.
-At 30% close rate, that's 3.75 closed jobs at $400 each = $1,500 per week recovered revenue.
-The $99/month system pays for itself in well under a week.
+At 30% close rate and the example average job value, that's 3.75 closed jobs recovered per week — a strong return even against a low monthly SaaS subscription.

 Why text-back works